Holi and Science: The Science Behind Holi

 The Science Behind Holi

-• In some parts of India, after the burning of Holika or as per Indians Holika Dahan, people put the remains of Holika or pyre on their forehead or mix it with the paste of sandalwood powder with Mango tree flowers and leaves.
-Further, this mixture is consumed by people in other parts of the country, believing it promotes better health.
+• In some parts of India, after the burning of Holika, people apply the remains on their forehead or mix it with the paste of sandalwood powder with Mango tree flowers and leaves to prepare a concoction full of numerous health benefits.
+Further, this mixture is consumed by people in other parts of the country, believing it promotes better health

 Tips for Playing a Safe Holi